Why are families choosing the sogroya® pen?

 Sogroya® is a prescription medication.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-What is Norditropin® (somatropin) injection?
+What is Norditropin®?

-Norditropin® is a prescription medicine that contains human growth hormone and is used to treat:
+Norditropin® is given under the skin (subcutaneous) and is used to treat:

 • children who are not growing because of low or no growth hormone